Using Household Appliances and Tools (EMI Safety)

 - Portable MP3 and multimedia players (such as iPods®) that do not also function as a cellular phone

-NOTE: While portable MP3 players themselves should not interfere with your pacemaker, the headphones or earbuds should be stored at least 6 inches (15 cm) away from your device and you should avoid draping the headphones around your neck.
+NOTE: While portable MP3 players should not interfere with your pacemaker, the headphones or earbuds should be stored at least 6 inches (15 cm) away from your pacemaker.
+You should avoid draping the headphones around your neck.

 - Cellular phones, including PDAs and portable MP3 players with integrated cellular phones

-- Devices transmitting Bluetooth® or Wi-Fi signals (cellular phones, wireless Internet routers, etc.)
+- Devices transmitting Bluetooth® or Wi-Fi signals (cell phones, wireless Internet routers, etc.)

 - Headphones and earbuds

-NOTE: It is safe to use headphones and earbuds, but you should refrain from draping them around your neck and from storing them in a breast or other shirt pocket.
+NOTE: It’s safe to use headphones and earbuds.
+But you should not drape them around your neck or store them in a breast or other shirt pocket.